GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 This release process will be different and we expect us to announce the directory for such binaries out of band.
 Our public key to verify these binaries would be stored [here](https://haneul-private.s3.us-west-2.amazonaws.com/haneul_security_release.pem)

-We will also release a script that downloads all the necessary signed binaries and docker artifacts incorporating the security fixes.
+You can download all the necessary signed binaries and docker artifacts incorporating the security fixes by using the [download_private.sh](https://github.com/GeunhwaJeong/haneul/blob/main/nre/download_private.sh)

 Usage
 `./download_private.sh <directory-name>`

-You can also download and verify specific binaries that may not be included by the above script using the `download_and_verify_private_binary.sh` script.
+You can also download and verify specific binaries that may not be included by the above script using the [download_and_verify_private_binary.sh](https://github.com/GeunhwaJeong/haneul/blob/main/nre/download_and_verify_private_binary.sh) script.

 Usage:
 `./download_and_verify_private_binary.sh <directory-name> <binary-name>`